Wall Street erases a big early loss as Nvidia and bitcoin swing

 In the bond market, the yield on the 10-year Treasury rose to 4.14% from 4.11% late Thursday.

 Bitcoin is one of the investments that can get a boost from lower interest rates.
-It briefly fell below $95,000 in the morning, back to where it was in May, before climbing back to $96,000.
+It briefly fell below $95,000 in the morning, back to where it was in May, before climbing back above $95,000.
 It had been near $125,000 only in October.

 In stock markets abroad, indexes tumbled across Europe and Asia.
 South Korea’s Kospi fell 3.8%, and London's FTSE 100 dropped 1.1% for two of the larger drops.